Open Research

 - 'Hybrid' journals contain both traditional (paywalled) and Gold OA articles.

-A hybrid journal is one which contains both open access and subscription-only articles.
-Typically the OA articles follow the Gold OA model with an APC applied during the publishing process.
+A hybrid journal is a journal that contains both open access and subscription-only articles.
+Typically the OA articles follow the Gold OA model with an APC applied when the article is accepted for publication.
+For DCU authors, we provide coverage for many APCs through our publisher agreements.

 Ireland’s National Open Research Forum (NORF) was established in 2017 to drive the national agenda for Open Research.